intentee/paddler.intentee.com/content/docs/starting-out/going-beyond-a-single-device.md

 weight = 6
 +++

-So far, we've started a Paddler fleet with several agents, but everything was set up locally on a single device.
-Let's now go through setting up a multi-agent fleet on several devices.
+So far, we've started a Paddler fleet with multiple agents, but everything was set up locally on a single device.
+Now let's set up a multi-agent fleet across multiple devices.

 ## Starting the balancer